eviltester/graphviz-steps/README.md

 - paste in your Graphviz graph at the input prompt
 - click [OK]

+### HTML Usage

+If you are familiar with Javascript then you should be able to get started by looking at the source code for the [generate.demo.html](https://github.com/eviltester/graphviz-steps/blob/main/docs/generate.demo.html) application.

-> For web usage you can include the `graphviz-step-parser.js` from the `dist` folder:
+> For web usage you can include the `graphviz-step-parser.js` from the `dist` folder in your project:

 ```
 <script src="graphviz-step-parser.js"></script>